A LOW-COST SUSTAINABLE BUILDING

 AFFORDABLE CLEAN ENERGY MEASURES

-‘Infinity’ – the idea for which was developed by Belgian SME Encon – is a sustainable building created on a limited budget.
-‘Infinity’ is more than just a building, Infinity provides a blueprint for businesses that want to become more sustainable.
+‘Infinity’ – the idea for which was developed by Belgian SME Encon – is a building that combines unique sustainability goals with a limited budget.
+Infinity is more than just a building.
+Infinity provides a blueprint for businesses around the globe that seek to reduce their environmental impact and want to make their operations more sustainable.
 It challenges them to overcome the idea that saving energy requires high levels of investment or a drop in comfort, or that they lack the necessary technological knowledge.
-It serves as an example of how to make the transition to clean energy.
+Infinity showcases how we can transition to clean energy with proven technologies.

 The building’s upper floor will house an education centre delivering courses on sustainability, and the short-term goal is to inspire half of Belgium’s energy-intensive industries to take up the concept.
-In the longer term, the company hopes that such a project could be reproduced in other parts of Europe.
+In the longer term, the management team of Infinity plans to broaden this approach to companies all over Europe.